wunderwuzzi23/blog/content/posts/2021/somewhere-today-a-company-is-breached.md

 # Security breaches cannot be entirely prevented

-One of the many challenges someone who wants to build out an offensive security program faces within an organization is the assumption that breaches can be prevented, and that investing in protective measurements alone is enough to secure the organization.
+One of the challenges building out an internal offensive security program is to get buy-in and support from leadership.
+Often there is an assumption that breaches can be prevented, and that investing in protective measurements alone is enough to secure the organization.

+![/blog/images/2021/hacked.jpg](/blog/images/2021/hacked.jpg)

-This philosophy and thinking is unfortunately misguided.
+This philosophy and thinking is misguided.
 It reflects a defensive and immature way to look at security and how to manage risks.
-Given enough resources an adversary will always succeed in compromising a target.
+Given enough resources (or by chance) an adversary will succeed in compromising targets.

-![/blog/images/2021/hacked.jpg](/blog/images/2021/hacked.jpg)

-An organization that focuses solely on protective measurements will find themselves in a situation of not even detecting a breach themselves.
+An organization that focuses solely on protective measurements will find themselves in a situation of not detecting a breach themselves.
 Or if detected, there is no clear understanding on how to investigate or recover from such an incident.

 > Offensive security reduces uncertainty around the state of the security of an organization.
 Therefore, an offensive security program is perfectly positioned to inform the risk management process to help make informed business decisions.

-If the security program was built out to focus on preventive measures alone, in the end its inability to effectively respond to a breach falls flat and the adversary potentially even stays entirely undetected.
+If a security program is built on preventive measures alone it, the inability to effectively respond to a breach falls flat and the adversary potentially even stays entirely undetected.

 ## Identifying security vulnerabilities

 Most organization realize the need for penetration testing.
 Typically, it is forced upon them via compliance requirements.
-But there is a entire offensive security world beyond pentesting.
+But there is a entire offensive security world beyond that has to be explored.

 Less mature organizations do not have a holistic red teaming strategy across the organization, including internal and external attack surface, people, processes, and technologies.

+> Consider that your organization is breached right now – chances are fairly high that it is while you are reading this.

 Recently I talked with a security engineer of a large telecommunication provider who must creatively work around internal policies, because it is only allowed to perform penetration testing during maintenance windows.

 This limits the effectiveness and realism a real adversary has.
 It reminded me of the earlier days in my career facing similar issues when proposing offensive ideas and testing techniques to leadership.

-The longer your organization does not have a security event, the more you should entertain the idea that there might be a larger blind spot and that you are not capable currently to detect the foothold an adversary might have established already.
+The longer your organization does not have a security event, the more you should entertain the idea that there might be a larger blind spot.
+An adversary might already have established a foothold, but is undetected.

 # Implications of a breach

-Consider that your organization is breached right now – chances are fairly good that it actually compromised while you are reading this.
+Consider that your organization is breached right now – chances are fairly high that it is while you are reading this.

 Many breaches stay entirely unnoticed.
 An employee might click a phishing email and their computer is compromised or their password stolen.
 There is a wide range of attacks an adversary might perform, including data theft, leverage compromised resources for their own gain, sit and wait, disrupt, or destroy the data or service offerings.